×

 Mongolian and Dutch Language Family

 In Mongolian and Dutch history, you will get to know about Mongolian and Dutch language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Mongolian is a part of Mongolic family while Dutch is a part of Indo-European Family.
-The subgroup and branch of Mongolian is Mongolian and Not Available resp.
+The subgroup and branch of Mongolian is Mongolian and resp.
 The subgroup and branch of Dutch is Germanic and Western resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Mongolian and Dutch language on Mongolian vs Dutch alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Mongolian vs Dutch Language Rank

 It’s really interesting to find out Mongolian vs Dutch language rank.
 Mongolian and Dutch history gives you Mongolian and Dutch language rank.
-The Mongolian language rank is not available.
+The Mongolian language rank is 26.
 And Dutch language rank is 48.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Mongolian vs Dutch.